Accurate, precise pressure sensing with tethered optomechanics: Results

 The utility of any gauge depends critically on its stability and baseline drift.
-We characterize the former using the fractional Allan deviation of \(\Gamma_t\), which is shown as a function of averaging time \(\tau\) in Figure~\ref{fig:allan} for ring-down measurements on devices SiN~3 and SiC~2b.
-Initially, the Allan deviation decreases with \(\sqrt{\tau}\), as expected for white-noise-limited measurements.
-At base pressure, the Allan deviation for SiC~2b decreases throughout the \(3000~\si{\second}\) averaging time and the Allan deviation for SiN~3 turns upward after approximately \(5000~\si{\second}\) of averaging.
-When we inject N\(_2\) test gas, the Allan deviation turns upward after approximately \(100~\si{\second}\) to \(1000~\si{\second}\) of averaging.
-We suspect that the instability for the N\(_2\) measurements is due to fluctuations of the leak valve conductance, which is supported by the behavior of the Allan deviation of the transfer standard.
-The higher Allan deviation for SiN~3 is likely due to its lower sensitivity leading to longer ring-down times and lower resonance frequency leading to increased acoustic noise in the interferometer.
-At all pressures in Fig.~\ref{fig:allan}, both SiN~3 and SiC~2b attain statistical uncertainties significantly below those of the comparison of Fig.~\ref{fig:pvp}, which were achieved in a measurement time of approximately \(10~\si{\second}\) in the molecular-flow-dominated regime.
-Therefore, we believe that the useful operating range of our sensors can be extended to lower pressure at the expense of measurement time and that SiN~3 and SiC~2b can resolve fractional pressure differences less than \(1~\si{\percent}\) and \(0.1~\si{\percent}\), respectively.
-Figure~\ref{fig:allan}(a) further supports our supposition that silicon nitride devices can achieve total uncertainty comparable with silicon carbide devices using a lower uncertainty measurement of \(\rho\).
+We characterize the stability using the fractional Allan deviation \(\sigma_{\Gamma_t}/\Gamma_t\).
+We show \(\sigma_{\Gamma_t}/\Gamma_t\) as a function of averaging time \(\tau\) in Figure~\ref{fig:allan}(a) for ring-down measurements on device SiN~3 at three nominal pressures.
+The minimum of \(\sigma_{\Gamma_t}/\Gamma_t\) is the lowest statistical uncertainty achievable with SiN~3 near the nominal pressure.
+At base pressure, \(\sigma_{\Gamma_t}/\Gamma_t\) reaches a minimum of approximately \(0.7~\si{\percent}\).
+The minimum occurs at an averaging time of approximately \(5000~\si{\second}\), which sets the maximum useful averaging time for SiN~3 in the current apparatus.
+When we inject N\(_2\) test gas, \(\sigma_{\Gamma_t}/\Gamma_t\) reaches a minimum of approximately \(0.2~\si{\percent}\) after approximately \(1000~\si{\second}\) of averaging.
+We suspect that the shorter useful averaging time for the N\(_2\) measurements is due to fluctuations of the leak valve conductance, which is supported by the behavior of the Allan deviation of the secondary standard (not shown).

+The Allan deviation measurements show that SiN~3 is stable for substantially longer than the averaging times used in Sec~\ref{sec:prim_op}.
+The minimum \(\sigma_{\Gamma_t}/\Gamma_t\) at base pressure corresponds to a resolvable pressure rise of approximately \(40~\si{\micro\pascal}\) of N\(_2\) test gas at \(20~\si{\celsius}\).
+The useful operating range of SiN~3 could therefore be extended down to approximately \(100~\si{\micro\pascal}\) at the expense of measurement time.
+The high stability of SiN~3 also further supports our supposition that, with a lower uncertainty measurement of \(\rho\), silicon nitride devices could achieve total uncertainty comparable to those made from silicon carbide.